petyaracz/Racz2024b/Readme.md

 Training categories are:

-- cselekszenek/cselekednek: stable `CCik$` verbs are high, stable `CVCik$` verbs are low
+- lakok/lakom or *leveling*: variable verbs above the median log odds of k/m in the corpus are high, others are low
-- lakok/lakom: variable verbs above the median log odds of k/m in the corpus are high, others are low
+- cselekszenek/cselekednek or *vowel deletion*: stable `CCik$` verbs are high, stable `CVCik$` verbs are low
-- hotelban/hotelben: we aggregated over multiple suffixed variants to have a random intercept for each stem, those over the median of random intercepts are high, others low
+- hotelban/hotelben or *vowel harmony*: we aggregated over multiple suffixed variants to have a random intercept for each stem, those over the median of random intercepts are high, others low

 Training sets were also slightly culled to include only more frequent verbs and shorter verbs. (see preprint and `training_preprocessor.R` for